What does midwifery care look like?

 How does midwifery care during a home birth differ from hospital birth?

 Midwifery care during home births is characterized by its personalized, family-centered approach.
-Midwives focus on fostering a strong connection with the birthing person and their family, spending ample time discussing preferences, concerns, and addressing any questions.
+Midwives focus on fostering a strong connection with the birthing person and their family, spending ample time discussing preferences and concerns and addressing any questions.
 Home births typically have a more relaxed and intimate atmosphere compared to hospital births, which can be beneficial for those seeking a low-intervention experience.

 Home birth with a licensed midwife can be a good option for mothers who are low risk.
 This means that there are no major foreseeable complications, and the client does not have any major chronic medical conditions, like diabetes or heart/blood pressure problems.
-Certain surgical history, other medical problems, and complications that may arise during pregnancy may also make a client too high risk to plan a home birth with a licensed midwife.
-Our major goal is maintaining safe care - for some families, the hospital is a safer choice for care.
+Certain surgical history, other medical issues, and complications that may arise during pregnancy may also make a client too high risk to plan a home birth with a licensed midwife.
+Our major goal is to maintain safe care.
+For some families, the hospital is a safer choice for care.

 What area do you serve?

-We are located in the Columbia, SC area.
-We attend home births within an hour and a half of our office in Redbank; this includes the majority of the SC Midlands and the CSRA.
+My office is located in Irmo, SC.
+I attend home births within an hour and a half of my home in the Redbank area; this includes the majority of the SC Midlands and the CSRA.

 Is home birth safe with a midwife?